griga23/shoe-store/prereq.md

 ![image](terraform/img/confluent-logo-300-2.png)
 # Prerequisites
 Before we can run the hands-on workshop, a working infrastructure in Confluent Cloud must exist:
+- only AWS cloud provider (Flink SQL PReview is running in AWS only.
+16-Nov-2023)
 - an environment with Schema Registry enabled,
 - a Kafka Cluster,
 - 3 topics